Joe Bendik

-Joseph T. Bendik (born April 25, 1989) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Philadelphia Union.
+Joseph T. Bendik (born April 25, 1989) is an American retired professional soccer player who played as a goalkeeper.
+He is currently the assistant goalkeeping coach for Major League Soccer club Chicago Fire.

 Club career

 Clemson

 Bendik grew up in Marietta, Georgia and attended Clemson University for four years after graduating from Harrison High School in Kennesaw, Georgia.

 Sogndal

 After university, Bendik signed with Norwegian club Sogndal.
 He began the 2010 season as a backup, and made his professional debut in the first round of the Norwegian Cup against Årdal FK.
 Bendik ended the season starting in four league matches helping his club gain promotion to the Norwegian top flight.

-Bendik began the 2011 season as the starter, and made his Tippeligaen debut on March 20, 2011, against Strømsgodset IF.
+Bendik began the 2011 season as the starter and made his Tippeligaen debut on March 20, 2011, against Strømsgodset IF.